chbrown/config/README.md

 # Custom local settings that I like

-To install, run:
+## Installation

+    git clone git://github.com/chbrown/dotfiles.git .dotfiles
+    cd .dotfiles
     ./INSTALL

 Then stick whatever custom settings you like in your existing or newly created `~/.bashrc.local` file.

 `~/.bashrc.local` is the only copied file.
 Everything else is merely symlinked.

-These settings are intended to be agnostic between Mac OS X, Arch Linux, and Ubuntu.
+These settings are intended to be agnostic (or adaptive) between Mac OS X, Arch Linux, and Ubuntu.

 # Affected Files